nodirsid/address-book-api/README.md

 # User manual

 ### System requirements
- - Spring boot
+ - Spring Boot version 2.2.5 and up
- - Java 8
+ - Java version 8 and up
- - Maven
+ - Maven version 3.6 and up

 ### Build
 From the root directory of the project run ```mvnw install```